-The novel PI 2 has been incorporated into a state-of-the-art dental composite material, resulting in the new bulk fill product.
-Compared to previous dental composites, the new bulk fill composite increases the light-curing depth from 2 mm up to 4 mm (Figure 15).
+The novel PI 2 has been incorporated into a state-of-the-art dental composite material, resulting in a bulk fill product (Tetric EvoCeram Bulk Fill) developed by Ivoclar Vivadent AG.
+Compared to previous dental composites, the new bulk fill composite increases the light-curing depth from 2 mm up to 4 mm (Figure 14).